-Speak is a secure, encrypted, compliant texting app, accessible from within Redtail CRM and available as an add-on solution.
-Let's take a tour through its features and usage!
+Speak is a secure, encrypted, compliant texting app, accessible from within Redtail CRM (there is also a mobile app available for iOS and Android devices) and available as an add-on solution.
+Let's take a tour through the version within the CRM's features and usage!

 Speak displays in a collapsible pane on the right-hand side of your CRM: